antao97/LGM/indoor_scene/README.md

 - `--lamda_input` This parameter controls the slop of the sigmoid-like function in input voxelization.
 - `--lamda_conv` This parameter controls the slop of the sigmoid-like function in the occupancy value in sparse convolution.
 - `--lamda_output` This parameter controls the slop of the sigmoid-like function in output devoxelization.
-- `--lamda_floor` This parameter controls the slop of the sigmoid-like function to mimic the floor operation.
+- `--lamda_floor` This parameter controls the slop of the sigmoid-like function to mimic the floor function.

 ### Evaluation

 Use the following command to evaluate the model performance with unattacked point cloud coordinates.

 ```
 python eval_stanford.py --data_path <data path>
 ```